timescale/docs/timescale-forge/disk-management.md

 If you need to perform actions on your database to reduce your data usage, you can turn off read-only mode.
 For example, you need read-write access if you want to compress data, delete rows or tables, or drop old data using data retention policies.

 <highlight type="warning">
 We highly recommend that you do not manually enable read-write mode on a database that is over 99% capacity.
 You should consider increasing the disk size before you do this.
-Alternatively, you can enable read-write access on individual session, while leaving the database in read-only mode.
+Alternatively, you can enable read-write access on an individual session, while leaving the database in read-only mode.
 </highlight>

 ### Procedure: Enabling read-write access on an individual session